Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: John Velazquez

-Baffert’s front-running brown colt held on to win the Haskell by a nose and may be the pace setter on Saturday in the Kentucky Derby.
-If that’s the case look for him to be in good hands with Velazquez aboard.
+Baffert’s front-running brown colt held on to win the Haskell by a nose and may be the pace setter in the Kentucky Derby.
+If that’s the case, look for him to be in good hands with Velazquez aboard.
 Authentic’s jockey won the Kentucky Derby with Animal Kingdom in 2011 and Always Dreaming in 2017.